Find out how Community Sponsorship groups have applied for CIC status

 - Printed all the forms and guidance he needed to complete, and read through all of these prior to picking up a pen in order to understand the process and terminology

-- Spoke to the proposed CIC Directors on the key questions in order to answer the form fully and completely
+- Discussed the key questions with the proposed CIC directors, in order to answer the form fully and completely

 The biggest decisions BIGG Welcome needed to make were: